jake-duchesne/bt-portfolio/src/_snippets/about.md

 I love to travel, am an avid astrophile and get *way* too excited about a good piña colada.

-Most of my time outside of work is spent with my amazing girlfriend and our dog Bondi building our story together.
+Most of my time outside of work is spent with my girlfriend and our dog Bondi building our story together.